Emergency Services

 Pense District Volunteer Fire Department

 Regular meetings are held twice a month at the fire hall.
-Please contact the fire department or email them for a schedule.
 These meetings are used to practice firefighting routines, maintenance and repair to the equipment, special training and community service (water main flushing, etc.).
 Occasional workdays are organized for weekends if a big project or major repair is required as well as out-of-town training.

 Our fire department is made up of volunteers and we are always in need of more people to help out.
-If you think you would like to help out in this important service to the community, please email the department at email the department.
+If you think you would like to help out in this important service to the community, please email the department.

 Fire Chief